milhamh95/milhamh95/README.md

 It means that going slow is investing in the things that matter long term and that take time to develop, so that I can move quickly and become successful over the long haul.

-However, there are instances where urgency and quick action are required.
+🔥 However, there are moments when urgency and swift action are essential.

-Hello, i'm ilham 👋.
-Currently I'm working at Hijra to bring sharia-compliant financial technology solutions.
+👋 Hi, i'm ilham.
+Currently I'm working at Hijra to bring sharia-compliant financial technology solutions as a software engineer

-Experienced in developing and maintaining backend application API and API integrations using Modular Monolith, Microservices, and Event Driven.
+🛠️ Experienced in developing and maintaining backend application API and API integrations using Golang, Java, Modular Monolith, Microservices, and Event Driven.

-In my spare time, I love to walking in the morning and learning new things (software engineering, personal development).
+🌅 Outside the world of coding, I find inspiration during morning walks.
+I love learning new things as well (software engineering, personal development)

+🧠 Currently i'm learning functional programming, especially Elixir 👍.
 </p>

 ## ⚙️ Programming Languages